KIIT-Robotic-Society/Door-Automation/Local_Readme.md

 ---

-### 3. Install Python Dependencies
+### 🔹 Step 3: Install Python Dependencies

 ```bash
 pip install -r requirements.txt
 ```

-If you encounter torch-related issues, install with the official URL:
+If you encounter torch-related issues, install using the official URL:

 ```bash
 # For GPU (replace 'cu118' with your CUDA version if needed)